Charley Harper: Honors

-Now, Therefore, I, Mark Mallory, Mayor of the City of Cincinnati do hereby proclaim Friday, December 8, 2006, as CHARLEY HARPER DAY in Cincinnati.

 In 2003, the Sharonville Fine Arts Council awarded Harper a Lifetime Achievement Award.

 In 2007, an exhibition of the Harpers' early work was held at the Cincinnati Art Museum.

 In 2011, the first exhibition of Harper's works in Germany took place at Kunstverein in Hamburg.

 In 2020, Harper was posthumously awarded the John A. Ruthven Medal of Distinction.

 In 2021, an exhibit of some of Harper's work at the Cincinnati Museum Center.